davidthowardkid/urmom.com/README.md

-# urmom.com
+# davidthoward group chat
-text me "dth" at 4703887723 to join a group chat, we just send random stuff idk
+text me "dth" at 4703887723 to join a group chat, we just send random stuff idk, lets try to get everyone on here